ayushi-24git/pipeline-trivy/README.md

 `tkn pipelinerun logs <name-of-the-pipelinerun>`

-You can see the table of all vulnerabilities (if any) detected by Trivy .
+You can see the table of all vulnerabilities (if any) detected by Trivy.